 To be eligible for the Dean’s List at the close of any fall or spring semester, an undergraduate student must have earned a minimum GPA of 3.5 in that semester on at least 12 credit hours.
-Hours and grades earned through Texas State correspondence courses are not counted in the hours required to be eligible for Dean’s List nor in the GPA calculation for Dean’s List.
+Hours and grades earned through Texas State correspondence, testing and developmental courses are not counted in the hours required to be eligible for Dean’s List nor in the GPA calculation for Dean’s List.
 Extension courses and Graduate courses do count for Dean's List calculation.

 Graduation with Honors

 Students earning a GPA of 3.40-3.59 will graduate cum laude; 3.6-3.79 will graduate magna cum laude; 3.8-4.0 will graduate summa cum laude.
 Calculation of the GPA to determine honors status is based on all Texas State University coursework applied to the first baccalaureate degree, including work completed in the final semester.
 Effective summer 2012, to be eligible for graduation with honors, a student seeking a baccalaureate degree must have completed a minimum of 54 semester credit hours preceding graduation at Texas State.

 Hours earned through Texas State correspondence courses and extension courses are counted in the hours required to be eligible for honors and in the GPA calculation for honors.
 Hours earned through Texas State credit-by-examination, work/life experience, and other courses receiving “CR” (pass/fail) grades are counted in the hours required to be eligible for honors, but do not count in the GPA calculation.
 Remedial courses with a “CR” grade and graduate courses are not counted in either the hours required or the GPA calculation for honors.